bkuhn/talks/Samba-XP-2012/compliance.markdown

      + undercutting those who do real NAS innovation (in compliance).
      + a market opportunity for many GPL projects to stand together.

+# A Brief Reminder

++ I talk about enforcement because (sadly) it's the most interesting thing Conservancy does.

++ Most of what Conservancy does for Samba is *really* boring:
+     + flight reimbursements for developers.
+     + invoicing donors for their finanical donations.
+     + handling other random logistical bulls***.

++ Enforcement is just a small part of Conservancy's work.

 # More Info / Talk License

 + URLs / Social Networking / Email: